 Before you discover our favorite GMAT prep options on the market, be sure to take a look at this giant list of Magoosh’s free GMAT resources.
 Free is nice, right?

 The first step in preparing for the GMAT is finding the best resources.
 (Note: Sometimes the best GMAT books aren’t the newest editions.)
 With the welter of test prep companies touting their respective books, this first step can be downright daunting.

 Below is a list of the only GMAT books and resources you will ever need to use.
 So don’t feel overwhelmed.
 Your prep starts and stops with the material below.

 Table of Contents

 The resources and book reviews in this post are organized by cost.
-We’ll start with the free section and then move onto paid resources.
+We’ll start with three free resources and then look at four paid ones.

 We know that you’re busy and have probably already done your fair share of research on the available options.
 Feel free to click the links below to jump ahead in the post.
 No judgement.

 |GMAT forums (free)|